anooptcs/gitlab-github-migration/README.md

 ## usage

-- `ma-migrate --import <repo>` to import repo from gitlab to github
+- `gitlab-github-migration --import <repo>` to import repo from gitlab to github
-- `ma-migrate --migrate <repo>` to migrate repo milestones/labels/issues/comments from gitlab to github.
+- `gitlab-github-migration --migrate <repo>` to migrate repo milestones/labels/issues/comments from gitlab to github.
-- if you are feeling brave, you can run `ma-migrate --importAll` followed by `ma-migrate --migrateAll` to import and migrate all repos from gitlab to github.
+- if you are feeling brave, you can run `gitlab-github-migration --importAll` followed by `gitlab-github-migration --migrateAll` to import and migrate all repos from gitlab to github.
   - this may exceed the github API call rate limit
 - add `-D` or `--debug` to get extra info